Dr. A G Abubaker (Al-Maktoum College of Higher Education)

 Imam Yahya Pallavicini (COREIS)

-Imam Yahya Pallavicini is president of COREIS, the Islamic Religious Community of Italy, one of the principal organisations of institutional representation of Islam in Italy with a vocation for theological training, ecumenism and intercultural education in the West.
+Imam Yahya Pallavicini is vice-president of COREIS, the Islamic Religious Community of Italy, one of the principal organisations of institutional representation of Islam in Italy with a vocation for theological training, ecumenism and intercultural education in the West.

 Matthew Rowley (Leicester)